1F-LSD

-1F-LSD, also known as 1-(furan-2-carbonyl)-LSD, 1-(2-furoyl)-LSD, or SYN-L-005, is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).
+1F-LSD, also known as 1-(2-furoyl)-LSD or as SYN-L-005, is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).
 It is thought to act as a prodrug of LSD.
 The drug interacts with serotonin receptors, including the serotonin 5-HT_{2A} receptor, and produces the head-twitch response in rodents, with about 3-fold lower potency than LSD.
 It hydrolyzes into LSD in rodents.
 1F-LSD was patented in 2024 and was first described in the scientific literature in 2025.
 It has been encountered as a novel designer drug in Germany and Japan.

 Chemistry

 Analogues

 Analogues of 1F-LSD include 1P-LSD, 1cP-LSD, 1B-LSD, 1S-LSD, and 1T-LSD, among others.